 L-ascorbic acid (also known under the name vitamin C) is used a vitamin as well as an antioxidant and preservative in the food industry.
 Scurvy can develop in humans that have a vitamin C deficiency.
 Since vitamin C is partially converted in food into the biologically-active L-dehydroascorbic acid, both substances must be determined in a test system.
 The VitaFast® Vitamin C test (L-ascorbic acid) (item no. P1010) can be used to detect vitamin C in food.
 This comprehensively-validated test is an easy-to-perform enzymatic test in a microtitre plate format for the quantitative analysis of vitamin C (L-ascorbic acid) in food, pharmaceutical products and other sample materials.
 The test also enables the important analysis of the overall level of vitamin C (L-ascorbic acid + L-dehydroascorbic acid).

 Inositol is frequently found in food, animal feed and pharmaceutical products.
 It was previously categorized as belonging to the vitamin-B complex (as Vitamin B8).
 In metabolism, inositol is an important building block of different signal transmission molecules and lipids.
 Since inositol is not an essential building block, but can be produced from glucose in the metabolism, it is now known as a vitamin-like substance.
 Inositol is a hexavalent cyclic alcohol and has nine isomers, which have the same molecular formula C6H12O6.
 The most natural isomer is myo-inositol.
 The level of inositol in food is partially regulated by laws, if inositol is added.
 In energy drinks there is a legally-specified upper limit of 200 mg/l (§ 4 para.
 2 FrSaftErfrischGtrV [Fruit juice and soft drink regulation]).
 The concentrations must also be examined for baby food if there is an addition of inositol.

 To complete the portfolio of test kits for vitamin detection, we also offer test systems for the quantification of vitamin B1 (Thiamin), vitamin B2 (Riboflavin) and vitamin B6 (Pyridoxin).

-Legal regulations for use of vitamins in food
+Use of vitamins in food and legal regulations